 Implant-specific differences in postoperative functional outcomes will be determined throughout the study period using Toronto Extremity Salvage Score (TESS); the primary outcome assessment will take place at the 12-week follow-up visit.

-Time frame: 12 weeks
+Time frame: 12 weeks post-op

-Time frame: first two weeks post surgery
+Time frame: 12 weeks post-op

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.